2014 United States Senate election in Tennessee

 The 2014 United States Senate election in Tennessee took place on November 4, 2014, to elect a member of the United States Senate from the State of Tennessee.
 Incumbent Republican U.S. Senator Lamar Alexander defeated Democrat Gordon Ball, and was re-elected to a third term in office with 61.9% of the vote against 31.9%.

 Lamar Alexander narrowly kept Shelby County in his column.
-Home to Memphis, Shelby County hasn't voted Republican on a presidential level since 1988.
-Notably, Alexander flipped reliably Democratic Haywood County which hasn't voted Republican on a presidential level since 1972, but has been trending Republican in recent years.
+Home to Memphis, Shelby County had not voted Republican on a presidential level since 1988.
+Notably, Alexander flipped reliably Democratic Haywood County which had not voted Republican on a presidential level since 1972, but had been trending Republican in recent years.
 However, he did lose Davidson County, a county which he narrowly flipped back in 2008.
-This county is home to Tennessee's Capital, Nashville.
+This county is home to Tennessee's capital, Nashville.

 Background

-Alexander was reelected with 65.1% of the vote in the 2008 election.
-Alexander stepped down from his leadership role as Republican Conference Chairman of the United States Senate in 2011, but announced that he would seek re-election to a third term.
+Lamar Alexander was reelected with 65.1% of the vote in the 2008 election.
+He stepped down from his leadership role as Republican Conference Chairman of the United States Senate in 2011, but announced that he would seek re-election to a third term.
 Nashville businessman, counseling executive and former 2012 U.S. Senate candidate Larry Crim filed his announcement of candidacy with the Secretary of the United States Senate in January 2013.